 Putting Together Your Down Payment

 Work a second job and sell things you do not need.
-Perhaps you can find a second job and build up your earnings.
-You can also get serious about the possessions you really need and the items you can sell.
-Multiple small things can add up to a fair amount at a garage or tag sale.
-You might also explore what any investments you hold may sell for.
+Maybe you can get a second job and build up your earnings.
+You can also get creative about the things you can put up for sale.
+Maybe you own desirable items you can sell on an auction website, or household goods for a garage or tag sale.
+Also, you can look into selling any investments you own.

-Research no-down and low-down mortgage loans.
+Explore no-down and low-down mortgage loans.

-- Federal Housing Administration (FHA) mortgage loans
+- Federal Housing Administration (FHA) loans

-- VA mortgages
+- VA mortgage loans